rishmi5h/Sigma-UI/README.md

 # ΣUI

 ### Sigma Rule #1 : Use ΣUI
-**ΣUI** is a Component Libra: ry that helps in building UI faster and easier.
+**ΣUI** is a Component Library that helps in building UI faster and easier.

 # Installation